top of page

 Writer's pictureArpit Shah

-Revealing the trigger for the Chamoli Flash Floods Calamity in 2021
+Revealing what triggered the Chamoli Flash Flood in 2021

-By the time the debris-laden flood flow reached the larger, 520 MW Tapovan-Vishnugad Hydro Project 10 km further down the valley, it was still flowing at a malevolent 60 km / hour - severely damaging the under-construction plant, blocking the tunnels and fatally trapping the manpower working there.
+Several boulders were found to be >20 metres in diameter and the floods carrying them wiped out everything in its path - twenty hectares of forest, bridges, critical infrastructure, residential units etc. By the time the debris-laden water flow reached the larger, 520 MW Tapovan-Vishnugad Hydro Project 10 kilometres further down the valley, it was still flowing at a malevolent 60 kilometres / hour (37 mph) - severely damaging the under-construction Power Plant, blocking its tunnels, and fatally trapping the manpower - 140 of them - working there.

-Video: Visualizing the Source of the Avalanche using Satellite Imagery
+Video 2: Exploring the source of the Rock & Ice Avalanche in Chamoli,2021 using Satellite Imagery

 Chilling, isn't it?

-Climate change did play a role in the dismantling of the glacier covered rock over a period of time - it was showing signs of displacement since 2016 - as well as due to a recent phenomenon - January 2021 was the warmest January on record in Uttarakhand in six decades and between 4th and 6th February 2021 heavy snowfall was followed by sudden warmer climate which would have considerably weakened the rock's binding to the peak - eventually culminating in the disastrous chain of events on 7th February 2021.
+It is important to recognize the role Climate Change played in the dismantling of the Glacier-covered Rock on Ronti mountain over a period of time (which as a matter of fact was showing signs of displacement since 2016) as well as due to recent weather phenomenon - a) January 2021 was the warmest January on record in Uttarakhand in six decades and b) heavy snowfall was followed by sudden warm temperatures between 4th and 6th February 2021.
+It is likely that these would have contributed to the considerable weakening of the Rock's binding to the Ronti mountain face, eventually culminating in the tragic sequence of events on 7th February 2021.

-If you were to read this article by Ms. Sunita Narain - a member of an inter-ministerial group assessing issues related to Ganga river - you'll be left aghast at the sinister designs of all those involved in the planning and sanctioning of hydro projects in Uttarakhand - the source of all the five headstreams of the river Ganga.
+If you were to read this article posted by Ms. Sunita Narain - a member of an inter-ministerial group assessing issues related to the Ganga - you'll be left aghast at the sinister designs of all those involved in the planning and sanctioning of Hydro Projects in the state of Uttarakhand - where all the five headstreams of the river Ganges, a lifeline to millions of Indians, reside.

 ABOUT US